Strategies for Downturns &

 Some companies are reluctant to prune back on any products for fear of

-decreasing revenue, which many people are pressured and rewarded for.
+decreasing revenue, which many people are pressured to do and rewarded for.

 However, if the company is going to take a temporary “hit” on revenue anyway, a

-downturn may be a good time to go rationalization since revenue drops are
+downturn may be a good time to do rationalization since revenue drops are

 already expected by investors and have probably been explained away to other

 causes.
-Further, during downturns, companies have people available to perform
+Further, during downturns, or interruptions, companies have people available to perform

 Doing this during a downturn will set up the company for a stronger recovery.

-to pursue Build-to-Order of families an enable you to build high-variety at low
+to pursue Build-to-Order of families can enable you to build high-variety at low

 When intending to structure product lines into product

-families, future Build-to-Order companies can "save" all SKUs that will
+families, future Build-to-Order intentions can "save" all SKUs that will

 probably fit into some family some day.